 Explore the history of Tabasco sauce on Avery Island

-Avery Island is definitely one of the best things to do in Louisiana for those who enjoy the Tabasco hot sauce.
+Avery Island is definitely one of the most fun places to go in Louisiana for those who enjoy the Tabasco hot sauce.

 Arriving at the Tabasco homestead with its large trees and historic buildings, makes you feel as if you’ve been transported back in time!

-While you are there, don’t forget to see the Jungle Gardens, a beautiful botanical garden and bird sanctuary filled with birds, animals, and blooming flowers.
+While you are there, don’t forget to see the Jungle Gardens, the beautiful botanical gardens and bird sanctuary filled with birds, animals, and blooming flowers.